level-level/gutenberg-post-selector/README.md

 `postType : <String> (optional)`

-the data prop allows you to define an array of strings that map to object keys from the REST API. (does not support nesting right now).
+the data prop allows you to define an array of strings that map to object keys from the REST API.

 `onPostSelect : function => <Post>[]`